Where Can I Recycle Computers and Laptops?

 Simply throwing away old electronics such as laptops and computers should be avoided at all costs.
 Ideally, used laptops and computers should be repaired or repurposed to the extent of their usable life.
 However, these can be recycled only when their components become unfunctional or unable to be upgraded to keep up with modern hardware.

 Electronic equipment contains heavy metals, so improper disposal of laptops and computers is risky as it will contribute to ground water pollution.
 Recycling can help reduce the amount of waste that the world produces and to prevent potentially poisonous materials from ending up in landfill or in our world's ecosystems.
-Currently, the best available recycling equipment can recover 90% of critical raw materials for reuse.
+Currently, the best available recycling equipment is capable of recovering 90% of critical raw materials for reuse.

 IT Asset Disposal